1967 Grand National

 The 1967 Grand National was the 121st renewal of the world-famous Grand National steeplechase that took place at Aintree Racecourse near Liverpool, England, on 8 April 1967.
-The race is best remembered for being won by outsider Foinavon at odds of 100/1, after being the only horse to avoid a mêlée at the 23rd fence and jump it at the first attempt.
+The race is best remembered for being won by outsider Foinavon at odds of 100/1, after avoiding a mêlée at the 23rd fence and jumping it at the first attempt.

 By Becher's Brook on the second circuit 28 horses were left in the race and all jumped it successfully.
 One horse, Vulcano, had been injured in a fall at the third fence and was euthanised.

 The most dramatic moment of the race, and perhaps of Grand National history, came when a loose horse – Popham Down, who had been hampered and unseated his rider at the first fence – veered dramatically to his right at the 23rd fence, slamming into Rutherfords, unseating its jockey Johnny Leech.
 A pile-up ensued.
-Rondetto, Norther, Kirtle Lad, Princeful, Leedsy and other horses hit the ground, then began running up and down the fence preventing others from jumping and bringing the whole race effectively to a halt.
+Rondetto, Norther, Princeful, Leedsy and other horses hit the ground, then began running up and down the fence preventing others from jumping and bringing the whole race effectively to a halt.
 Some even began running in the wrong direction, back the way they had come.

 Foinavon, whose owner had travelled to Worcester on race day to ride another of his horses, had been in 22nd position at Becher's, about three lengths behind the favourite Honey End, and his jockey, John Buckingham, had sufficient time to steer his mount wide of the mêlée and find a small gap in the fence to jump cleanly on the outside.
+Kirtle Lad also survived and raced clear of the field but refused at the next fence.
+This was not picked up on the TV coverage but shown on cinema newsreels.

-Being on the only horse over the 23rd at the first attempt, Buckingham found himself with a surprise lead of 30 lengths.
+With the demise of Kirtle Lad, Buckingham found himself with a surprise lead of 30 lengths.
 Although 17 jockeys remounted to give chase and some did make up considerable ground, especially Josh Gifford on 15/2 favourite Honey End, none had time to catch Foinavon before he passed the finishing post 15 lengths clear.
 His success paid out a record 444/1 on the Tote.